 Overwhelm your Senses

 From the beauty of the loaf itself to the whiff of yeast, onion, and dill, to the explosion on your taste buds, your senses will be overwhelmed with pure pleasure.
-The satisfaction this Old Fashioned Dill Bread gives is so delightful, that I promise you’ll return to slice another piece and slather it with butter time and time again.
+The satisfaction this Old Fashioned Dill Bread gives is so delightful, that I promise you’ll return to slice another piece and slather it with butter time and again.
 It’s really hard to restrain myself while this dilly bread is sitting there staring at me from the counter and calling my name.
 But of course, I do need to work on my discipline.
-I’ll do that tomorrow.
+Well, I think I’ll work on that tomorrow.
 Yep, tomorrow is good.

 If you love this Dill Bread Recipe, you will also love my Homemade Bread Roll Recipe and Sweet Cornbread Recipe.Print